D-Thatcher/k8s_rhel_python_server/README.md

-# K8s sample deployment configuration
+# K8s sample RHEL Python web app deployment configuration

 ## Overview
 A sample K8s Python server deployment configuration that prioritizes security and extensibility.
 The Python app is built in a hardened RHEL UBI v9 image and the Pod configuration follows K8s security best practices.